JuliCardenasG/react-electron-twitter/README.md

 ## Technical considerations
 This app was built in about 6-8 hours and it is just for demo purposes.
 Due to time constraints, there is a room for lots of improvements:
 - UI/UX is very simple and could be improved in many ways
-- Unit test coverage also could be improved by a lot, as there are just a few tests due again to time constraints.
+- Unit test coverage also could be improved by a lot, as there are just a few tests due again to time constraints
+- Error handling could be improved.
+There is now just a simple message that states an error has happened
-- Tried to keep the distinction betweetn stateless and stateful components
+- Tried to keep the distinction betweetn stateless and stateful components to put logic